thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 spec:
   description: "parent argocd application project"
   destinations:
-  # If namespace namespace and server NOT set to * currently seeing an issue when deploying argocd application resources
+  # The namespace in destination is set to * for demonstration
-  # The application destination server 'https://172.19.0.4:6443' and namespace 'env-dev-0'
+  # The namespace that ArgoCD will manager in that remote cluster
-  # do not match any of the allowed destinations in project 'app-in-any-ns-appproject'
   - namespace: '*'
     server: '*'
-  # Allow manifests to deploy from any Git repos
-  # * - refers any repo
+  # Allow manifests to deploy from any Git repos; * - refers any repo
   sourceRepos:
    - '*'
   sourceNamespaces: